Frequently Asked Questions

 Will I receive academic credit for this internship?

-Interns are encouraged to seek academic credit for this internship experience and should check with their department about the possibility of arranging academic credit for their internship.
+Interns should check with their academic department about receiving academic credit for their internship.
 In the Agricultural and Extension Education academic program, Dr. Joseph Donaldson coordinates two courses for summer interns who are also enrolled at NC State during the summer: AEE 423, Practicum in Agricultural Extension/Industry (8 undergraduate credit hours) AEE 841, Practicum in Agricultural and Extension Education (1-6 graduate credit hours)

 What are my responsibilities as an intern?

-Interns are expected to contribute to the Extension educational programs in the resident unit.
+Interns are expected to contribute to the Extension educational programs in the assigned location(s).

-The intern will receive valuable work experience of an educational programming nature and not simply engage in mundane tasks.
+Interns will receive valuable work experience.
 Review the intern job description for a general understanding of the responsibilities.
-Specific responsibilities will vary from unit to unit.
+Specific responsibilities will vary among locations.

 How are Intern selections made?

-Intern applications are reviewed by NCCE state administration to check that applicants meet the basic qualifications.
-Applications that are accepted are sent on to county offices.
-Each county office will then communicate with applicants by phone or in-person interviews after which a final decision will be made about intern selection.
+Intern applications are reviewed by NC State Extension to check that applicants meet the basic qualifications.
+Applications that are accepted are sent to county Extension centers.
+County Extension centers will review applications and may interview applicants to identify the candidate of choice.

 How many hours is the internship?

-The internship program is 40 hours per week for a maximum of 10 weeks.
-However, this position requires flexible work hours, including attendance at night and weekend meetings and events.
+The internship program is 40 hours per week for a maximum of 10 weeks (400 total hours).
+Like other Extension professionals, the internship requires flexible work hours, including attendance at night and weekend meetings and events.

 When does the internship begin?